-OMIEC, organic mixed ionic-electronic conductors for energy storage, electrochromic displays, bioelectronics, sensors, electrocatalysis, neuromorphic devices, thermoelectrics, and actuators
+Mixed ionic-electronic conductors, also known as mixed conductors, are an increasingly important category of materials with applications in energy storage, electrochromic displays, bioelectronics, sensors, electrocatalysis, neuromorphic devices, thermoelectrics, and actuators.

 Would the emerging poly(benzodifurandione)[PBDF, PBFDO] reported having an unprecedented high electrical conductivity upon reduction (“n-doping”) with protons, high optical transparency and low work-function, be outmatching the predominant counter-partner PEDOT:PSS?
 Please check links below to find more.